FasterVAR: Plug-and-Play Acceleration for Visual Autoregressive Models: Experiments

+For instance, ours achieves a $3.4\times$ acceleration with only minor degradations of 1.3 in FID and around 0.5 in IS compared with the vanilla model.
+We further evaluate our method against baseline approaches using the HPS~\cite{wu2023human} and PickScore~\cite{kirstain2023pick} metrics.
+As shown in~\cref{tab:hps_pickscore}, our method maintains aesthetics and human preference.

+\minisection{Impact of Semantic Irrelevance.} As reported in~\cref{tab:ablation_scores} (2nd row), applying the semantic irrelevance strategy yields a $1.5\times$ speedup without degrading the quality.
+Furthermore, combining with random projection (RP) and representative token restoration (RTR) achieves a superior speedup of $3.4\times$ (\cref{tab:ablation_scores} (3rd row)).
+The semantic irrelevance mechanism can be integrated into FastVAR (\cref{tab:ablation_scores}, 4th row), achieving a $3.14\times$ speedup, though it remains inferior to our method.

 \minisection{Different Ranks.} Rank is critical for balancing the efficiency and performance of our method.
-We study the effect of varying rank percentages through ablation, with both qualitative and quantitative results shown in~\cref{fig:diffrank}.
-Existing token-reduction text-to-image generation methods achieve faster forward computation by using fewer tokens, but at the cost of degraded performance~\citep{bolya2023token,guo2025fastvar,chen2025frequency}.
+Existing token-reduction text-to-image generation methods achieve faster forward computation by using fewer tokens, but at the cost of degraded performance~\cite{bolya2023token,guo2025fastvar,chen2025frequency}.
 Interestingly, unlike these approaches, we find that reducing the rank initially improves performance, reaches a peak, and then degrades as the rank continues to decrease (\cref{fig:diffrank} (Left)).
 A qualitative comparison also reveals a similar trend in finer details, such as the illustration of the ``mouth'' in~\cref{fig:diffrank} (Right).
-This pattern has also been reported in~\citep{durrant2013random}, where performance under random projection peaks at an intermediate projection dimension.
+This pattern has also been reported in~\cite{durrant2013random}, where performance under random projection peaks at an intermediate projection dimension.
 Moreover, as the rank decreases, the speedup ratio shows a stable increase (\cref{fig:diffrank} (the \green{green} curve)).
 Therefore, based on both quantitative and qualitative results, we select a 17.6\% rank (i.e., $\alpha$=0.96) for our acceleration method \ourmethod.

-\minisection{Quality-Latency Comparison.} To further evaluate the generation quality of \ourmethod, we conduct experiments to investigate the relationship between FID and inference speed on the COCO 2017 dataset.
-As shown in~\cref{fig:fid_speed}, the performance of \ourmethod initially improves with increasing speed, reaches its optimal point at a speedup of 3.4$\times$, and then degrades as the speed continues to increase, following a trend similar to the GenEval metrics observed in~\cref{fig:diffrank} (Left).
-In contrast, FastVAR exhibits a consistent degradation in FID as the inference speed increases—although a slight improvement is observed at 3.06$\times$—its FID remains above 9.7 across all settings.
-These results indicate that our method achieves a better balance between quality and speed compared to FastVAR.